 Any well that has not produced oil or natural gas or been used for fluid injection for a continuous six-month period during any consecutive five-year period, prior to after the adoption of this regulation, must have either the fluid level determined using acoustical, mechanical, or other reliable methods, or other diagnostic tests as approved by the Supervisor.
-Additional well tests or remedial operations may be required if the fluid level is located above or adjacent to freshwater or freshwater or potential drinking water

-Requirements for Idle Well Testing and Management First Revised Text of Proposed Regulations Page 1 of 27 zones, or as specified by the appropriate Division district deputy.
+Additional well tests or remedial operations may be required if the fluid level is located above or adjacent to freshwater or potential drinking water zones, or as specified by the appropriate Division district deputy.
 Subsequent testing periods shall be based on the fluid level in the well, the well's location in relation to freshwater zones, mitigation measures taken by the operator to prevent fluid migration, or other factors determined by the appropriate Division district deputy, upon a showing of good cause.
 The appropriate district office shall be notified before tests are made, as a Division inspector may witness the operations.
 Operators shall comply with all of the requirements in Section 1772.1 for the testing of idle wells.